thierrygrimm/population-dynamics/README.md

 ## License
 ```
-PopulationDynamics - A collection of computational-biological population dynamics simulation.
+PopulationDynamics - A collection of computational-biological population dynamics simulations.

 The MIT License (MIT)